frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/print/print-style.md

 <!-- add-breadcrumbs -->
 # Print Style

+**In Print Style you can define custom CSS styles applied to Print Formats.**

 ERPNext comes with preset styles for printing documents.
 You can also create new styles using CSS that can be applied to all your print formats.

 To create a new **Print Style** go to: